MartaSVinet/MartaSVinet/Readme.md

 - 🌱 I’m currently learning everything i can
 - 👯 I’m a fan of improving myself
 - 🥅 2021 goals: practice my skills and creativity
-- ⚡ Fun fact: I love to read, play D&D and Anime.
+- ⚡ Fun facts: I love to read, play D&D and watch Anime.

+##I have to let you know:

+#You are going to find some unfinished projects, some of then really rudimentary, but i refuse to improve them, cause learning process isn't flawless, and i want to keep them as a constant reminder that i started knewing nothing, but know im getting better